Victorious-Life-Church/victorious-life/index.md

     <img src="{{ '/images/service2.JPG' | relative_url }}" />
 </div>

 A group of ordinary people pursuing an extraordinary God, because of something wonderful His son Jesus did.
 We enjoy each other, we laugh, sometimes we cry, but we always look for God to be involved in our lives.
+Simply put we are a Church that Loves what He Loves.

 <!--<ul id="slides">
     <li class="slide showing"><img src="{{ '/images/service2.JPG' | relative_url }}" /></li>